fsantanna/dceu/doc/manual.md

 A [*tag*](#basic-types) type literal starts with a colon (`:`) and is followed by letters, digits, dots (`.`), or dashes (`-`).
-A dot or dash must be followed by a letter or digit.
+A dot or dash must be followed by a letter.

 A [*number*](#basic-types) type literal starts with a digit and is followed by digits, letters, and dots (`.`), and is represented as a *C float*.